-One of the most important observations one can make on the basis of Figure 2 is the fast market penetration of radio, black and white, and color TV services.
-The fastest was achieved by black and white TV: in about nine years a market penetration of around 80% was achieved in the US, one of the shortest mankind has ever experienced.
-Strangely enough, a similar "figure" was achieved in the last decade by pocket calculators too.
-However, such rapid market penetration patterns are rather unusual even in the information and microelectronics industry.
+kind has ever experienced.
+Strangely enough, a similar figure was achieved in the last decade by pocket calculators, too.
+However, such rapid market penetration patterns are unusual even in the information and microelectronics industry.
 For videotex, lower figures can certainly be expected, as we will show later.
-There is one very important aspect of the similarity of radio and TV penetrations: their telecommunications infrastructure is based on "ether" broadcast technology, and thus no time and resource consuming cabling was needed when it had to be put into operation.
-Another reason for the success of these two media are, we believe, that when they entered the market they offered a completely new type of service with practically no competitors, so that the substitution effect was negligible.
-TV had some competition from movies in the entertainment category, which was easily won by the television, as all statistics prove.
+There is one very important aspect of the similarity of radio and tv penetrations: their telecommunications infrastructure is based on ether broadcast technology, and thus no time and resource consuming cabling was needed when it had to be put into operation.
+Another reason for the success of these two media is, we believe, that when they entered the market they offered a completely new type of service with practically no competitors, so that the substitution effect was negligible.
+Tv had some competition from movies in the entertainment category, which was easily won by television, as all statistics prove.